Shane-Carville/Data_Rep_Project_2015/README.md

 ##Maintaining the Dataset

 The maintanence of the dataset will be handled by the **ADD** and **REMOVE** methods of jquery they will allow future users to *remove* attributes of a playground or a playground enterily if that occurs and *add* new facilities and entire playgrounds if they are built.
+If a user of they dataset feels inclined to do so.

+A link to an API for playground in galway county is available from [Galway County Playground](https://data.gov.ie/dataset/playgrounds-county-galway)